smart-data-models/dataModel.ManufacturingMachine/ManufacturingMachine/doc/spec_ES.md

       x-ngsi:
         type: Property
     serialNumber:
-      description: 'The serial number assigned by the manufacturer.'
+      description: The serial number assigned by the manufacturer
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     softwareVersion:
-      description: 'The (manufacturer specific) software version of this machine.'
+      description: The (manufacturer specific) software version of this machine
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     status:
-      description: 'Text formatted (current) machine status code or description.
-Expected to be the manufacturer or machine specific status code generated by the machine.'
+      description: Text formatted (current) machine status code or description.
+Expected to be the manufacturer or machine specific status code generated by the machine
       type: string
       x-ngsi:
         model: https://schema.org/Text